tact-lang/tree-sitter-tact/README.md

 To find highlighting and other queries for specific editors, look in the `editor_queries/` directory.
 There, all the queries target development upstream branches of the relevant editors, unless the directory has a suffix `-release/`, in such case the queries provided there are targeting the latest releases.

+## Contributing

+This section will be a separate file as per https://github.com/tact-lang/tree-sitter-tact/issues/35.

+For now, I just wanted to leave a note to use ABI version 14: `npm run ts -- generate --abi=14`, or by setting `export TREE_SITTER_ABI_VERSION=14` prior to generation command.
+This is important for Helix, Neovim, and other editors and tools which still use lower versions.

 ## ⚙ References

 - [grammar.gg](https://github.com/tact-lang/tact/blob/da4b8d82128cf4b6f9b04d93a93a9382407112c2/src/grammar/next/grammar.gg) — Official Tact grammar specification.